amandhakad/react-chess/README.md

 Building a chessboard in reactJs

-Later to be made into complete game app, with node backend.
+Later to be made into complete p2p game app, with peerjs.

 ## So far done: